aditya-222/git-data/README.md

   3) Install django in your virtualenv using - # ''' sudo pip install django  '''
                                                 # ''' django-admin  --version '''   Check

-  4)Download the zip file in your folder and extract the files.
+  4) Download the zip file in your folder and extract the files.
   5) Run the server  = # ''' python manage.py runserver
   6) Check if there is any other package required for the working and install it by - # ''' pip install package_name
   7) Once the server starts running without any errors, go to the browser and enter the